 According to the "Farmers' Almanac," here's what to expect:

-- Moderate freeze (between 25 and 28 degrees Fahrenheit): heavy damage to tender and semi-hardy plants.
+- Moderate freeze (between 25 and 28 degrees Fahrenheit): Heavy damage to tender and semi-hardy plants can occur.

 - Severe Freeze (below 25 degrees Fahrenheit): Only the hardy survive.

 Replant Your Perennials as Needed

 Even if a plant is a hardy perennial, if it doesn't look great, or you just aren’t crazy about it, get rid of it.
 Add it to your compost pile and at least it will become food for some other plant down the line.